PDPA Compliance11 min read26 April 2026

 AI capability: Full AI-powered assessment, policy generation, and compliance Q&A via Bedrock Claude models

-This approach makes sense for most Singapore SMEs — it covers the full PDPA obligation set, reduces compliance workload significantly, and the cost is PSG-subsidised for eligible businesses.
-Start with ComplyHQ's free gap assessment to see where you stand.
+This is the sweet spot for most Singapore SMEs I work with.
+It covers the complete PDPA obligation set, dramatically reduces the compliance workload, and PSG subsidies bring the cost down further.
+Start with ComplyHQ's free gap assessment to see where your business stands.

 Approach 3: DPO-as-a-Service (Human Consultant)

-Best for: Complex data processing environments, businesses after a PDPC investigation, organisations needing expert interpretation of edge cases
+Best for: Complex data processing environments, businesses recovering from a PDPC investigation, organisations facing edge cases that need expert interpretation

-What you get: An experienced DPO handles compliance strategy, PDPC liaison, policy review, and staff training
+What you get: An experienced DPO handles strategy, PDPC liaison, policy review, and staff training

-Limitations: High cost, response times are slower for day-to-day questions, compliance knowledge is concentrated in an external party
+Limitations: Higher cost, slower response for day-to-day questions, compliance knowledge concentrated in an external party

 Cost: Typically S$300 to S$1,500/month for SMEs.
-See our guide on appointing a DPO in Singapore for cost details.
+See our DPO appointment guide for cost details.

 AI capability: None (human-led)